pgillet/spark-article/pod-priority-preemption.md

  management lifecycle and run code implemented in a handler when the corresponding lifecycle hook is executed.

 In particular, the `PreStop` hook can be called immediately before a container is terminated due to preemption (among other events).
-Thus, we can consider an action, whatever it is, to be triggered in case of preemtion.
+Thus, we can consider an action, whatever it is, to be triggered in case of preemption.
 All you need to do is implement and register a handler for this hook.

 See [Container Lifecycle Hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/).